commercelayer/commercelayer-docs-api/resources/price_lists/list_price_lists.md

 ---
-description: How to fetch a collection of price lists via API
+description: How to fetch a list of price lists via API
 ---

 # List all price lists